ellisp/ellisp.github.io/_posts/2016-05-29-standard-deviation-confidence-intervals.md

 ![equation](/img/0042-unbiased-sd.png)

 ## Method
 Using the unbiased estimate of standard deviation above, I set out to test the performance of bootstrap confidence intervals in covering the true value of population standard deviation for sample sizes of 50, 100, 200, 400, ..., 12800.
 I took 200 samples of the data for each of these sample sizes; estimated the standard deviation from the sample; and use the bootstrap to estimate confidence intervals for population standard deviation from each sample, with 999 bootstrap replicates.
-I tested both the [basic and the percentile bootstrap methods](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)#Methods_for_bootstrap_confidence_intervals).
+I tested both the [basic and the percentile methods for bootstrap confidence intervals](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)#Methods_for_bootstrap_confidence_intervals).

 ## Results - income
 The unbiased estimator works ok, at least in terms of bias.
 Here's the full distribution of the estimated standard deviation from all those different samples: